What is an MRI?

 Neck injuries are commonly diagnosed with MRI's.

-When a doctor orders an MRI of the neck, the doctor is looking to see if there is any damage to the joint structures that hold the neck bones in place, and separate one neck bone from the other.
+When a doctor orders an MRI of the neck, the doctor is looking to see if there is any damage to the joint structures of the neck.
 Between each neck bone is a "disc" that acts like a cushion.
 The disc is hard and fibrous on the outside, and moist and softer on the inside.
 Some doctors have described the inside portion of the disc as having the consistency of crab meat.
 When a human neck is exposed to sufficient force, the moist inner part of the disc can be pushed through a tear in the outer layer of the disc, which is called a disc herniation.
-Sometimes the force of an injury will force the outer layer of the disc protrude, but the material in the disc's center does not break through the disc's outer layer.
+Sometimes the force of an injury will push out the disc's outer layer, resulting in a protrusion, with the softer material in the disc's center staying in place.
 Other times, the disc may bulge as a result of trauma.

-Aging and genetics will also cause wear and tear of the ligaments and discs in the spinal column, and an MRI can show these changes.
+Aging and genetics will also cause wear and tear of the ligaments and discs in the spinal column, and an MRI can sometimes show these changes.
 Generally, doctors look at the color of the image as one marker to determine whether the changes are recent, or have been in place for several months, even years.
 These kinds of conclusions are based on the radiologist's interpretation of the image.
 An MRI can also show an injury that worsens degenerative changes in the spinal column.
 This can be a big issue in an Oregon Workers' Compensation claim because if a "pre-existing condition" combines with your on the job injury to contribute to a need for medical care or disability, the insurer may try to deny your claim, arguing that the pre-exiting condition is the main cause of a "combined condition's" need for treatment or disability.